-When you are ready to enter a surrogacy arrangement, you will need to obtain legal advice.
-There are two lawyers involved – one for the intended parents and one for the birth parents.
-For Western Australian arrangements, any donors also need a separate lawyer.
+Part of the process requires all the parties to receive legal advice.
+There are two lawyers – one for the intended parents and one for the birth parents.

 Sarah provides a free initial consult for women who are considering becoming surrogates and would like to discuss the process and expectations.

-Sarah provides legal advice for domestic altruistic surrogacy arrangements for teams across Australia.
+Sarah provides legal advice for altruistic surrogacy arrangements for teams across Australia.
 All advice is provided over Zoom, email and phone, or in-person in Coburg, Victoria.
 Sarah works with lawyers in every state and has recommended lawyers she works with on a regular basis.
 Make sure to ask for a recommendation.

 Surrogacy arrangement legal advice involves a legal advice consult (which is about 45-minutes long), drafting a surrogacy agreement, and corresponding with the other lawyer.
 Sarah operates on fixed fees, so all advice is included up to the point of signing the surrogacy agreement.